adambirds/techwiki.co.uk/.devcontainer/README.md

-# Devcontainer Setup for weddingofrebeccaandpeter.co.uk
+# Devcontainer Setup for techwiki.co.uk

-This directory contains the devcontainer configuration for the weddingofrebeccaandpeter monorepo.
+This directory contains the devcontainer configuration for the techwiki monorepo.
 The devcontainer provides a complete development environment with all necessary tools and services.

 ## 🚀 Getting Started